glegoux/jekyll-tech-blog/_posts/2019-11-29-gafa-vs-batx.md

 ---
-title: Gafa vs Batx
+title: "Gafa vs Batx"
-description: What is the difference?
+description: "What is the difference?"
-authors:
+authors: ["glegoux"]
-- glegoux
 time_reading_minutes: 5
-category: Business
+category: "Business"
 ---

 The business world is split into 3 regions with the acronyms: **AMER, EMEA, APAC**.
 But the web and